what does sup board stand for 1

 Improves Mental Health

-Being out on the water and surrounded by nature provides a sense of tranquility and peace, which can have a positive impact on mental health.
+Being out on the water and surrounded by nature provides a sense of tranquility and peace, which can positively impact mental health.
 SUP boarding allows you to disconnect from your daily stresses and immerse yourself in the beauty of your surroundings.
 The rhythmic motion of paddling, combined with the therapeutic effects of nature, can help reduce anxiety, improve mood, and promote overall mental well-being.

 Connection with Nature